 Penn-Roosevelt State Park

-Even smaller yet is Penn-Roosevelt State Park, with just 41 acres to it’s name.
+Even smaller yet is Penn-Roosevelt State Park, with just 41 acres to its name.
 This park, though, is surrounded by 80,000 acres of the Rothrock State Forest, making it feel much larger.

 Popular activities here include hiking, mountain biking, and horseback riding.